vladov3000/engl320-tests/README.md

     This message shows that your installation appears to be working correctly.
     [information about how docker gets and runs the hello-world image]

+## Development

+This code can be easily repurposed for other types of tests, so cloning or forking this github project is encouraged.
+Before, you begin adding code, it is good to familiarize yourself with the structure of the project.

+### Project Layout

+Most of the project is folders and files generated from the React project inialization ```npx create-react-app my-app```.
+These contain code useful for debugging and other development shortcuts, so messing with them is not reccomended.
+The notable folders/files that are not part of the deafult initialization are:

+    1. `./src/app-src`
+    2. `./scripts`
+    3. `./docker`
+    4. `Dockerfile`

+ #### App-src

+ This contains all the javascript React code for the web app as well as the JSON file that maps the title of texts to their passages.
+This is where you should create new React components (as individual javascript files to be organized) and add new files.
+To make your components visible, you will have to export them and add them to `./src/App.js`.

+ #### Scripts

+ This contains miscellaneous code useful for development.
+Currently, it contains one python script that I used to convert the text pdfs to a one-line string with escape characters for JSON.

+ #### Docker and Dockerfile

+  This directory will be covered thoroughly in the deployment section.

+ ### Running in Development Mode

+ To run the react app locally in development mode enter:

+        npm run start

+ Now, you can access the app from [localhost:3000](http://localhost:3000).
+The webpage will refresh and update as you make changes in the react app.

+ ### Explanation of Code

+  TestMaker.js contains the React component TestMaker, which encapsulates all the react components in the app.
+Test has a Formik component, which is what process the user's parameter and creates the Test component found in Test.js (this is appended as a child of TestMaker).
+Then, Test has an init method that generates an object that represents the test (`this.state.questions`) using the props `this.props.questions` and `this.props.lines`, which are the number of questions and number of lines, respectively.
+The JSON representation of `this.state.questions` is as follows:

+    [
+        {
+            title: "Canterbury Tales: \n\t General Prologue}
+            correct: "Not-Checked" // this dictates the style of the questions, value can also be "Correct" and "Incorrect"
+            contents: "When that April with his showers sweet\n ... \n ... \n"// lines of text as string to render
+            answer: "A" // multiple choice answer, each question has unique value },
+        // more questions repeated here
+    ]

+In the `render()` method for Test, a Word Bank(found in WordBank.js) is generated using the titles of the texts where the letter answer for each title corresponds to the position of the title when sorted alphabetically.
+Then, Formik is used again to handle the submission of the test.
+The questions are rendered inside this component and the `OnTestSubmit()` method handles the submission.
+I would reccend looking at the [Getting Started](https://jaredpalmer.com/formik/docs/overview) page of Formik to understand its purpose and parameters more.